 Although China is no longer accepting the volumes they have previously, other countries are filling the gap without being able to cope with the volume.
 Many plastics are also not financially viable to recycle so they will be discarded by recycling companies.

 Marine life and sea birds eat the plastics that end up in the ocean or on the shore.
 They can’t digest the plastic so will inevitably starve to death because their stomachs don’t have any space for food.
 It’s filled with non-digestible plastic.
 That’s such a terrible thought!

 Scientists have discovered tiny micro and nano plastics in the arctic ice.
 These particles are far away from industrial operations which means they travelled there via the ocean and rain/snow clouds.
 It is a global problem.

 There has also been a recent discovery that plastic is collecting in our bodies and organs.
 Scientists are currently unsure of how it will affect our health.
 But in all fairness, I don’t see how it can not affect us negatively.
 Plastic is made from all kinds of nasty chemicals including BPA, a substance that disrupts hormone function.
 BPA in small doses might be safe.
 But we are exposed to so much plastic daily that the accumulated risk can be problematic.
 Companies have started to develop plastics without BPA, but the substituted ingredients aren’t necessarily safer.

 Just like environmental toxins that are generated in the industrialised world, micro and nano plastic particles are a real concern and threat to human health.

-More Ideas on How to Reduce, Reuse and Recycle
+More Ideas on How to Reduce Waste

 - Buy items in bulk or with no packaging.
 Zero-waste stores often allow you to use reusable containers.
 Visit our zero waste section to find products that are more natural with less packaging.